Skip to main content

 At Magdalene she is Director of Studies for Part 1B (the second year) of the Medical Sciences tripos.
 She is also an Undergraduate Tutor and Deputy Senior Tutor.

-In the Department of Physiology, Development & Neuroscience, Dr Brassett is a member of the Teaching Committee and of the Academic Staff Committee.
+In the Department of Physiology, Development and Neuroscience, she is a member of the Teaching Committee and of the Academic Staff Committee.
 She sits on the Medical and Veterinary Sciences Tripos Part I Committee in the Faculty of Biology and is a member of the Cambridge University Medical Education Network.

 Research Interests